openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 This allows for configuring the `westworld3` profile values as described above in the `dilithium`-only example.

+Without specifying a profile the default _baseline profile_ will be used.

 ## Debugging Transwarp in Ziti

 The metrics instrument (and the other `dilithium` instruments) can be used with the downstream Westworld 3.1 Analyzer in the same way as the `dilithium`-only example.
 Enable the metrics instrument in the router's profile, and then use the `dilithium ctrl client` tool to snapshot the instrument, producing the dataset for the analyzer.

 # A Complete Ziti Example

-This example will be configured similarly to the pure `dilithium` example above.
+This example will be configured similarly to the pure Dilithium example above.
 There are two routers, each in an AWS VPC in different regions separated by geography.
 One of the routers provides a link listener, configured to use `transwarptls:`.

 Here's the relevant logging output from the `ziti-router` process: